NEW CURRICULUM PAGES COMING VERY SOON!

-The teachers have been working hard to create a bespoke curriculum that is takes our children beyond the national curriculum and gives them access to a bright, exciting and ambitious world of learning.
+The teachers have been working hard to create our bespoke curriculum that is takes our children beyond the national curriculum and gives them access to a bright, exciting and ambitious world of learning.

 Each year group has a set of core objectives for each subject in the curriculum.
 These objectives progress as the child grows and the expectations raise through the school until each child leaves us ready for high school and the world beyond.

 Our curriculum offers exciting opportunities that our children would not normally have access to in their day to day lives.
 For example, last year we had our own music CD produced and published, took part in a national sculpture trail and grew fruit and vegetables that were used in local Adnams restaurants!

 Here are a few key facts about the new Peterhouse Curriculum...